The best part about spring is when you finally hear, see and smell it. It's a sure sign that that warmer weather and summer are nearby!

 - A dark environment helps protect clothes from fading.

 Oh, and if you don’t have space at home to store your boxes or bins of seasonal clothing (or you don’t want to give up your precious space for this purpose), consider renting a self-storage unit from a local self-storage facility, like Storage Solutions.
-We offer affordable, flexible and secure self-storage unit rentals.
-And with a large variety of sizes, we're confident that we have the right sized storage unit for your seasonal storage needs.
+We offer affordable, flexible and secure self-storage unit rentals in Milton and Woodstock.
+And with a large variety of sizes, including indoor temperature controlled storage units and outdoor drive up storage containers, we're confident that we have the right sized storage unit for your seasonal storage needs.
 If you have any questions about using self-storage for your seasonal clothing, call, text or send us an email.

 Your friend in self-storage,